NativeScript/firebase/packages/firebase-auth/README.md

 > **Note:** Firebase will not set the User.emailVerified property to true if your user logs in with Facebook.
 Should your user login using a provider that verifies email (e.g. Google sign-in) then this will be set to true.

-#### Sign in with Twitter account
+### Sign in with Twitter account

 - Before you authenticate the user with their Twitter account, follow steps `1-5` at [Before you begin](https://firebase.google.com/docs/auth/android/twitter-login?hl=en&authuser=0#before_you_begin) to enable the `Twitter` sign-in provider.

-- Install the `@nativescript/twitter` plugin and call the `logIn` method on the `TwitterSignIn` class to get the user's credentials from Facabook that you pass to Firebase.
+- Install the `@nativescript/twitter` plugin and call the `logIn` method on the `TwitterSignIn` class to get the user's credentials from Twitter, as shown below, that you pass to Firebase.

-A 3rd party library is required to both install the Twitter SDK and trigger the authentication flow.

 ```ts
 import { firebase } from '@nativescript/firebase-core';